daken04/Posix-Shell/README.md

 - Implemented "ls" command, which is commonly used to list directory contents in Unix-like operating systems.
 The code offers features for listing directory contents with various options, including showing hidden files (-a) and displaying detailed file information (-l). handled All the mentioned cases.

 ## 4. System commands (background/fg), with and without arguments:
+- sleep 60 <- pauses the shell for 60 seconds
+- sleep 60 & <- background

 ### Description